Hello1958/Pig-Latin-Translator/README.md

 ![Screenshot 2024-07-13 131041](https://github.com/user-attachments/assets/90a9daf0-b77c-4c98-9cae-0620442afc6e)

 ### Method 1: Environment Variable
 Method 1 uses environment variables and the os module to access Google AI.
 This method avoids hardcoding your API key into the code, so it is probably the best option in terms of security.
 (Note that you may have to restart your session in order for the variable to take effect.)
 In order to set this environment variable, navigate to the terminal and type this command: setx API_KEY "your API key" Paste your API key where it says "your API key".
 Do not remove the quotation marks.
 Then, press enter and the variable should be set.
+If this doesn't work and you get an error, try method 2.
 ![Screenshot 2024-07-13 132052](https://github.com/user-attachments/assets/385dc907-4133-49a2-829f-dd84b1857c96)